 Beta

-We are in beta state of mind when wide awake and operating in today’s fast paced lifestyle.
+We are in a beta state of mind when wide awake and operating in today’s fast-paced lifestyle.

 What to Watch

-You know how the time disappears when you are using social media networks?
-You might not realise it, but you enter a trance-like state.
+You know how time disappears when you are using social media networks.
+You might not realize it, but you enter a trance-like state.

 This is something to be aware of as we are entering a time where it is no longer the stuff of sci-fi movies.